dingo4dev/cloudnative-pg-extension/README.md

   - Purpose: Enables creation and use of foreign tables linked to Oracle databases
 - pg_cron Extension:
   - Purpose: Allows scheduling of PostgreSQL jobs
+- PostgreSQL Anonymizer:
+  - Purpose: Provides data anonymization capabilities
 - Environment Variables:
   - ORACLE_HOME: Set to the Oracle Instant Client directory
   - LD_LIBRARY_PATH: Set to the Oracle Instant Client directory
 - User Configuration:
   - postgres user UID changed to 26 for enhanced container security

-These components work together to create a PostgreSQL environment capable of interacting with Oracle databases through foreign data wrappers and scheduling PostgreSQL jobs.
+These components work together to create a PostgreSQL environment capable of interacting with Oracle databases through foreign data wrappers, scheduling PostgreSQL jobs, and anonymizing sensitive data.

+## Contributing

+We welcome contributions to improve this PostgreSQL Docker image with Oracle FDW support.
+Here's how you can contribute:

+1. **Reporting Issues**: If you find a bug or have a suggestion for improvement, please open an issue on our GitHub repository.
+Provide as much detail as possible, including steps to reproduce the issue if applicable.

+2. **Submitting Pull Requests**: If you'd like to contribute code:
+   - Fork the repository
+   - Create a new branch for your feature or bug fix
+   - Make your changes, following our code style guidelines
+   - Write or update tests as necessary
+   - Submit a pull request with a clear description of your changes

+3. **Code Style**: Please follow the existing code style in the project.
+For SQL, use uppercase for keywords and lowercase for identifiers.

+4. **Commit Messages**: Write clear, concise commit messages describing the changes you've made.

+5. **Documentation**: Update the README.md file if your changes require updates to the usage instructions or add new features.

+6. **Testing**: Ensure that your changes don't break existing functionality.
+Add new tests for new features.

+By contributing, you agree that your contributions will be licensed under the same license as the project.

+Thank you for helping improve this project!

 ## Recent Changes